Direct Party and Representative Voting (DPR)

 What happens in the event of the defection of an MP from party A to Party B?

-The MP retains the vote value until the next General Election.
-An MP who resigned the whip would retain the same value vote or a vote value of one, whichever is the lower, for the remainder of the Parliament.
+In normal circumstances an MP retains the vote value until the next General Election.
+An MP who resigns the whip between elections would retain the same value vote or a vote value of one, whichever is the lower, for the remainder of the Parliament.

 What vote value does an MP elected at a by-election have?